adam-push/file-feeder/README.md

 #### Default: files
 File to be used as the source of data, or directory containing files.
 Directories are recursively scanned for files, so this option can be used to instantiate a topic tree or branch easily.
 The file or directory name is used as the topic name.

+### --delete
+Delete files after they have been read.
+Note that with the --repeat flag, data is still read from an internal cache, so updates still occur.

 ### --type
 #### Default: binary
 The type of topic to create, one of: